wdporter/acim/text/1-the-meaning-of-miracles/ii-revelation-time-and-miracles/index.md

 ---

-2.&emsp;Revelation is intensely personal and cannot be meaningfully translated.
+2. Revelation is intensely personal and cannot be meaningfully translated.
 ²That is why any attempt to describe it in words is impossible.
 ³Revelation induces only experience.
 ⁴Miracles, on the other hand, induce action.